-If your child is going to be absent from any School Age Childcare program, please notify the coordinators by contacting the site cell phone and leaving a message.
-If your child is going to be absent from any Early Childhood program, please notify the Director or call the front desk to be directed to the hallway phone.
+If your child is going to be absent from any School Age Childcare program, please notify the Coordinators by contacting the site cell phone and leaving a message.
+If your child is going to be absent from any Early Childhood program, please notify the Learning Center or classrooms.